rinziv/LORE_ext/CONTRIBUTING.rst

 Code Contributions
 ==================

-.. todo:: Please include a reference or explanation about the internals of the project.
+.. todo:: prepare a descriptio of the internals of the project.

-   An architecture description, design principles or at least a summary of the main concepts will make it easy for potential contributors to get started quickly.

 Submit an issue
 ---------------